Jed Buchwald

-Jed Z. Buchwald is Doris and Henry Dreyfuss Professor of History at Caltech.
+Jed Zachary Buchwald is Doris and Henry Dreyfuss Professor of History at Caltech.
 He was previously director of the Dibner Institute for the History of Science and Technology at MIT.
 He won a MacArthur Fellowship in 1995 and was elected to the American Philosophical Society in 2011.

+Education

-Buchwald graduated from Harvard University with a PhD in 1974.
+Buchwald graduated from Harvard University with a Ph.D. in 1974, under supervision of Erwin Hiebert.
 His dissertation was entitled Matter, the Medium, and the Electrical Current: A History of Electricity and Magnetism from 1842 to 1895.

 Works

 Buchwald's publications include several full books and edited history-of-science essay collections: